Tests for pancreatic cancer

 MRI scans use magnets and radio waves to build up detailed pictures of the pancreas and surrounding areas.

-As the MRI scan uses magnets, you will be asked whether you have any metal implants in your body, such as a pacemaker or pins in your bones.
-You will need to wear loose clothing and make sure you have no metal objects on you, including zips and buttons.
+As the MRI scan uses magnets, you will be asked whether you have any metal implants, such as a pacemaker or pins in your bones.
+People with certain metal implants won’t have an MRI because of the magnets in the scanner.
+You will need to make sure you have no metal objects on you, including jewellery or zips on your clothes.

 What does the scan involve?